 In our singing, we use the United Reformed Church’s hymnbook, Rejoice and Sing.
 We also hold copyright licences which enable us to reproduce a wider range of songs from around the world, and both modern and traditional, including occasionally some written by our own members.
 Our singing is accompanied on organ, keyboard, or occasionally other instruments.
 (For those interested in the detail, our three-manual pipe organ was installed by Foster & Andrews of Hull in 1884.
 A new detached oak drawstop console was added by Prested of Durham a century later.
 It was replaced by a three-manual digital Chapel CF30 organ from Allen Organs, finished in walnut in 2015.)

 Copies of the New International Version of the Bible (a late twentieth century translation from the original languages into modern English, by the International Bible Society) are available for worshippers to follow readings, although other versions are also used, particularly the New Revised Standard Version.

-In addition to hymns and Bible readings, our services also include prayers, a sermon, a collection towards the costs of the church’s work, and notices given by one of the stewards.
+In addition to hymns and Bible readings, our services also include prayers, a sermon, a collection towards the costs of the church’s work, and notices given by one of the elders.